mikefausz/HONEBREW/README.md

 #HONEBREW
-A web app the maps breweries near you
+A web app that maps breweries near you

 ----------------------------------